molines/IMHOTEP/Doc/Ensemblization.md

 Note that `ln_ens_diag` flag just mean that there is a need for intermember communication.
 No specific diags are activated by this flag.
 Therefore, it must be set to true when diags or communication between members (forcing issue for example) is required.

-### Introduction of specific routines in lib_mpp.F90
+### 2.2 Introduction of specific routines in lib_mpp.F90
   * `mpp_start_ensemble:` This routine is called from `nemogcm` at nemo initialisation.
 It returns `ilocal_comm`, a communicator associated with each member and used to run NEMO.
 This routine is  a driver that call `mpp_set_ensemble`.
-  * `mpp_set_ensemble:` When running NEMO in parrallel, an overall communicator is created which has the size equal to the number of mpi_task for NEMO.
+  * `mpp_set_ensemble:` When running NEMO in parallel, an overall communicator is created which has the size equal to the number of mpi_task for NEMO.
 When using ensemble run with several members, this overall communicator is divided into sub-communicator associated to each member.
 This routine perfoms this splitting into member communicators, using the information provided in the namelist (number of members for instance).
 In addition, if `ln_ens_diag` is true, it defines an intermember communicator (in fact an array of communicator, with size jpproc (number of nemo task per member) )  allowing communication between all members on a subdomain.

-### Differentiation of file names according to member number.
+### 2.3 Differentiation of file names according to member number.
 When performing ensemble runs, all members run in parallel and should use files (restart file, log files, output files ... ) with an unambiguous name.
 Therefore, the member number must appear in the relevant file names.